fluidware/fluidsurveys-docs/chapters/Publish/deployment.rst

 Custom Survey Panel
 ^^^^^^^^^^^^^^^^^^^

 In the past, when you wanted to collect responses from a target audience, eg., Females ages 24-34 who live in Alaska, United States), you'd have to create your own survey in FluidSurveys, and then work with an external panel management company, or list provider to start collecting responses.
-But, collecting responses from your target audeicne is possible within the Custom Survey Panel via CINT.
+But, collecting responses from your target audience is possible within the Custom Survey Panel via CINT.

 Custom Survey Panel is available on all plans, including Free, and the cost associated with each "Completed" response is based on the type of respondent segment that you are going after (Some segments will be more expensive than other segments -- this is mainly determined by supply/demand in the response marketplace)